Cohon University Center Policies

 - Brief description and purpose of the event

-For Carnegie Mellon University faculty, staff, and or student individual use of the recreational facilities, such as racquetball and squash courts, reserve on the court reservations website.
+For Carnegie Mellon University faculty, staff, and or student individual use of the recreational facilities, such as racquetball and squash courts, visit the CMU Athletics Website.

 - University event: An event organized by, financially supported by, and intended for members of the Carnegie Mellon University community.
 If this organization is a student organization, then it must be recognized by the Committee on Student Organizations.

 - Approved university-sponsored event: An event sponsored by a Carnegie Mellon University department involving an organization that is outside the university community.
-This event should provide and educational or community service opportunity.
+This event should provide an educational or community service opportunity.

-Please note that submitting a request for a space, either via e-mail or on the online reservation system, does not guarantee you that space.
-You must receive a confirmation e-mail from the Scheduling Office before your reservation is confirmed.
+Please note that submitting a request for a space, either via e-mail or on the online reservation system, does not guarantee the requestor that space.
+The requestor must receive a confirmation e-mail from the Scheduling Office before the reservation is confirmed.

 - Requests for use of McConomy Auditorium, Rangos Ballroom, or the Connan Room should be received at least seven business days prior to the date of the event.
-Please note, however, that such notice may not allow you to make sufficent arrangements for special services and setups.
+Please note, however, that such notice may not allow the requestor to make sufficient arrangements for special services and setups.
 To ensure availability of services, information should be received 10 business days prior to an event.

-- Late requests for event space (less than two business days' notice) may result in a $25 fee, in addition to any standard room and equipment rental rates, assessed to the organization if the request is granted.
+- Late requests for event space (less than two business days' notice) may result in a fee (up to $50), in addition to any standard room and equipment rental rates, assessed to the organization if the request is granted.

 An event sponsor may not transfer a reservation to another organization, nor may space reserved for an approved program be used for another purpose.